Limitations in Azure Database for MySQL

 innodb_buffer_pool_size, this information has moved to the server parameters article.

-Azure Database for MariaDB supports tuning the values of server parameters.
+Azure Database for MySQL supports tuning the values of server parameters.
 The min and max value of some parameters (ex.

 query_cache_size) is determined by the pricing tier and vCores of the server.
 Refer to server parameters for more information about these limits.

-Upon initial deployment, an Azure for MariaDB server includes systems tables for time zone information, but these tables aren't populated.
+Upon initial deployment, an Azure for MySQL server includes systems tables for time zone information, but these tables are not populated.
 The time zone tables can be populated by calling the

 mysql.az_load_timezone stored procedure from a tool like the MySQL command line or MySQL Workbench.
 Refer to the Azure portal or Azure CLI articles for how to call the stored procedure and set the global or session-level time zones.

 Password plugins such as "validate_password" and "caching_sha2_password" aren't supported by the service.

 MySQL supports many storage engines.
 On Azure Database for MySQL, the following storage engines are supported and unsupported: